Ankle Replacement Surgery

 Why might I need ankle replacement surgery?

-- Arthritis.
+- Posttraumatic arthritis.
 This can happen because of a past injury of your joint.

 If you have mild or moderate arthritis, your healthcare provider will probably recommend other treatments, like pain medicines, special shoe and foot inserts, physical therapy, or corticosteroid injections.
-If you still have severe symptoms that interfere with your daily activities, your healthcare provider may recommend ankle replacement or another surgical procedure.
+If you still have severe symptoms that get in the way of your daily activities, your provider may recommend ankle replacement or another surgical procedure.

-If your arthritis is not yet severe, arthroscopic debridement might be a better choice.
+If your arthritis isn't yet severe, arthroscopic debridement might be a better choice.
 Ankle fusion is another choice for people with severe arthritis of their ankle.
 Each of these choices has its own risks and benefits.
-Talk to your healthcare provider about all of your treatment and surgical choices.
+Talk with your provider about all your treatment and surgical choices.

 How do I get ready for ankle replacement surgery?